goldshtn/LiveStacks/README.md

 To resolve managed symbols, the target process must currently have the same bitness as the tool.
 If this condition isn't met, managed symbols are not resolved but native symbols will still work properly.
 This can be addressed in the future by moving the managed symbol resolution into a separate helper process.

 Kernel symbols are currently not resolved, and filtered out by default.

+## Overhead

+The tool's overhead mostly depends on the number of events traced.
+For example, CPU sampling with default settings across the system runs at virtually 0% CPU overhead during collection.
+System call collection on an idle system was observed at 1-2% CPU usage, spiking to 5-10% when heavy I/O processes (issuing approximately 100K system calls per second) were running.
+As with most performance tools, measure in a stable test environment before deploying to production.

+Additionally, processing symbols to display call stacks can lead to spikes of CPU, disk, and network activity as symbols are downloaded, loaded from disk, parsed in memory, and then cached.
+During heavy symbol processing, LiveStacks will routinely exhibit 100% CPU utilization for short time periods.
+To address this, you can limit the number of stacks displayed with the `-T` switch.

 ## Building